 Other heart murmurs may indicate an abnormality in the heart.
 These abnormal murmurs can be caused by:

 Significant murmurs in children are more likely to be caused by:

-A doctor or nurse can listen to your heart sounds using a tool called a stethoscope, which is placed over your chest.
+A provider can listen to your heart sounds by placing a stethoscope on your chest.
 You will be asked questions about your medical history and symptoms, such as: